Oak Park Mall: History

 In the center of the mall, near Dillard's North, is a double-decker carousel.
 The carousel was originally located in the atrium nearest Dillard's South.
 In the early 2000s, the carousel was removed and the area was remodeled to a woodland theme with a regular carousel appearing alongside a miniature ride-on train.
 In 2009, the double-decker carousel returned, relocated to the other main atrium.
+In 2023 the carousel was removed again.
 The mall used to be home to the Kansas City Metro's only Rainforest Cafe, which opened in 1999.
 The addition of the Rainforest Cafe necessitated a small expansion to the north of the existing mall to house most of the restaurant.
 Rainforest Cafe remained at the mall for a decade and decided not to renew their lease.
 The former space was then divided into three spaces with the American Girl store taking up much of the former restaurant's area.

 On February 2, 2018, Nordstrom originally announced plans to move to the Country Club Plaza, but as of April 2022, it was reported that Nordstrom was no longer considering opening a store at Country Club Plaza and instead would be staying at Oak Park Mall.

 In July 2020, the American Girl store closed permanently.

+On November 12, 2023, a shooting occurred in the mall's food court after a shoplifting suspect got ahold of an undercover police officer's firearm.
+One shot was fired and no injuries were reported.
+This occurred less than a week after a shooting at the Independence Center Mall, the other major enclosed shopping mall in the Kansas City metro.